Entry Year Experience Course Descriptions

 This course is an interdisciplinary examination of friendship that brings resources of philosophy, sociology, and literature to bear on our experience and understanding of this relationship.
 It addresses the following questions: What is meant by “friendship”?
 In what ways does the experience and understanding of friendship change over time and across cultures?
 What is the impact of modern technology on friendship?
 What are impediments to and pitfalls in this form of human affection?
 Can friendship be a problem?
 What conditions help establish friendship and allow it to flourish?
 Is friendship thinning in modern society and, if so, for what reasons?

 Each instructor uses a theme to engage students in exploration of significant questions about human culture and the natural world.
 The course facilitates student transition to college by engaging students in active and collaborative learning that enhances their inclination and ability to view complex issues from multiple perspectives.
-Topics vary, but may include: professional nursing, utopia, creative intelligence, acting, sexuality, cancer and society, book arts, self-expression).
+Topics vary, but may include: food systems, race, creativity, entrepreneurship, sexuality, story-telling, war and peace, ethics, utopia, and others.

 Topics vary.
 Each instructor uses a theme to engage students in exploration of significant questions about human culture and the natural world.
 The course facilitates student transition to college by engaging students in active and collaborative learning that enhances their inclination and ability to view complex issues from multiple perspectives.
 Co-requisites: College Writing, 1st year student, honors student (or permission).